 What is a Hardware Wallet?

 Until hardware wallets came along, everything crypto-related was stored online.
 That was a significant problem considering the high risk of cyber attacks, hacks, and data theft.
 Especially when so much within the crypto world is built using open-source software.
-What this means is, the code which makes crypto exchanges and wallets work, is available online, for anyone to view.
+This means that the code that makes crypto exchanges and wallets work is available online for anyone to view.

-In most cases, this information is used to create new products, services, and apps.
-However, this also means the code can be used by cybercriminals to find ways into people’s wallets, security details, and hack into crypto exchanges.
+This information is usually used to create new products, services, and apps.
+However, this also means the code can be used by cybercriminals to find ways into people’s wallets and security details and hack into crypto exchanges.

-Owning a hardware wallet, such as the Trezor One, solves this problem and keeps your secure key, passphrase, codes, and other details safe.
+Owning a hardware wallet like the Trezor One solves this problem and keeps your secure key, passphrase, codes, and other details safe.